Queen Mary 2

-RMS Queen Mary 2 (also referred to as the QM2) is a British transatlantic ocean liner.
-She has served as the flagship of Cunard Line since succeeding Queen Elizabeth 2 in 2004.
-As of 2022, Queen Mary 2 is the only ocean liner (as opposed to a cruise ship) still in service.
+RMS Queen Mary 2 (QM2) is a British ocean liner.
+She has served as the flagship of the Cunard Line since April 2004, and as of 2025, is the only active, purpose-built ocean liner still in service.
+Queen Mary 2 sails regular transatlantic crossings between Southampton and New York City, in addition to short cruises and an annual world voyage.